alexschw/ArrayViewer/docs/index.rst

 Getting Started
 ***************
-To install the ArrayViewer download the repository from `<https://ai.informatik.tu-chemnitz.de/gogs/alexschw/ArrayViewer>`_
+To use the ArrayViewer download the repository from `<https://ai.informatik.tu-chemnitz.de/gogs/alexschw/ArrayViewer>`_

 In the repository run ``python3 Viewer.py`` to start the application.